cloudcoderdotorg/progsnap-python-lib/README.md

+# This project has moved!

-# Progsnap Python library
+The Progsnap python library is now here: <https://github.com/cloudcoderdotorg/progsnap>

-This is a Python library for reading [progsnap](https://cloudcoderdotorg.github.io/progsnap-spec) data.

-[progsnap.py](progsnap.py) is the library.
-Note that it is a Python 3 library: patches to support Python 2 would be gratefully accepted.

-The [examples](examples) directory has some example programs.

-All of the code is distributed under the [MIT license](https://opensource.org/licenses/MIT).

-## Contact

-Email questions/comments to <david.hovemeyer@gmail.com>
+The example programs now have their own repository: <https://github.com/cloudcoderdotorg/progsnap-examples>